ValeryPonomarenko/ComponentsManager/README.md

     }
 }
 ```
-If your class has a component you must do the same that you did with the Application class.
+If your class has a component, you must do the same that you did with the Application class.
-Firstly, implement the `IHasComponent` interface then the method `createComponent` should return the dagger component and finally bind the component to the owner.
+Firstly, implement the `IHasComponent` interface, then the method `createComponent` should return the dagger component and finally bind the component to the owner.

 ```kotlin
 class FragmentA : Fragment(), IHasComponent {